 Set up a DMARC policy.
 The DMARC policy specifies what should happen if an email fails authentication.
 There are three possible policies:

 - “none“: No action is taken if an email fails authentication.
 This is the default policy.

 - “quarantine“: Emails that fail authentication are sent to a spam folder or similar.

 - “reject“: Emails that fail authentication are not delivered, and you will receive a bounce message.

 Set up a report address.
 The report address is where you will receive reports about any email that fails authentication.
 This can be an email address or a URL.

 Test your DMARC record.
-You can use a tool such as MXToolBox’s DMARC Check Tool to test your DMARC record and ensure it is working correctly.
+You can use a tool such as MXToolBox’s DMARC Check Tool to test your DMARC record and ensure it works correctly.